ori88c/zero-backpressure-weighted-promise-semaphore/README.md

 For instance, consider a situation where 1K concurrently executing route handlers are each awaiting the completion of their own `waitForCompletion` execution, while the semaphore is unavailable.
 In such cases, all handlers will internally wait on the semaphore's `_waitForSufficientWeight` private property, competing to acquire the semaphore once it becomes available.

+## Promise Semaphores Are Not Promise Pools

+The term "promise pool" is commonly used in the JavaScript community to describe promise semaphores.
+However, this terminology can be misleading.
+The term "pool" typically implies the **reuse of resources**, as in "thread pools" or "connection pools," where a fixed set of resources is used and **recycled**.
+In contrast, a promise semaphore’s primary goal is to **control concurrency** by limiting the number of jobs executing concurrently, with each job represented by a **distinct promise instance**.

+Using the term "promise pool" may cause confusion, as it suggests resource reuse rather than concurrency management.

 ## Naming Convention :memo:

 To improve readability and maintainability, it is highly recommended to assign a use-case-specific name to your semaphore instances.
 This practice helps in clearly identifying the purpose of each semaphore in the codebase.
 Examples include: